Betahackers/quito-frontend/README.md

     //Config.DevProxy = "127.0.0.1:9292/";
     Config.DevProxy = "";

-To deploy, run grunt deploy.
+To deploy, run

+  grunt build

 This will generate the templates.js file and minimise the javascript.
-That task can do a lot more - see grunt.registerTask in Gruntfile.js.
+The "uglyfy" task is currently commented out - see grunt.registerTask in Gruntfile.js.

+The files for distribution are generated to the "dist" directory.
+If some of your files/media assets are not being copied over to dist, check the "copy" task.

-To a quick test locally to see if it working.
-Your AJAX calls won't work (CORS) but it is nice to confirm.
-A nice test server is [http-server](https://www.npmjs.org/package/http-server).
+Do a quick test locally to see if it working.
+Your AJAX calls won't work (CORS - you did comment out the line in config.js didn't you?) but it is nice to confirm.
+A simple test server is [http-server](https://www.npmjs.org/package/http-server).

     npm install -g http-server